Take Action: Anti-Bullying Resources for Teachers

 Anti-Bullying in Schools

 Bullying is a highly-damaging experience that can be challenging to identify and prevent.
-Educators can help stop bullying in schools and online by paying attention to their students, reporting problematic incidents, providing support to students as needed, and discussing anti-bullying in the classroom.
-From the first day of class, educators should communicate with students not only about academics, but about events and behavior outside of the classroom.
+Teachers can help stop bullying in schools and online by paying attention to their students, reporting problematic incidents, providing support to students as needed, and discussing anti-bullying in the classroom.
+From the first day of class, teachers should communicate with students not only about academics, but about events and behavior outside of the classroom.

 Classroom activities and discussions on bullying and related issues can create safe places for students to talk about their experiences.
 The Center for Disease Control reported that bullies, victims, and witnesses are more likely to have high levels of suicide-related thoughts or behaviors than those who are not exposed to it.